Carly-Schaaf/Adventurebnb/README.md

 [Live Link](https://myairbnbclone.herokuapp.com/)

 Welcome to adventureBnB - my single-page clone of AirBnB.
-My web app includes many of the features that can be found on the real AirBnB.
-These include a search functionality with Google’s Maps API, the ability to explore over 60 listings in 5 different cities, as well as the option to book, edit, or cancel a booking at any of those listings.
+My web-app includes many of the features that can be found on the real AirBnB, including the ability to search for over 60 listings in 5 different cities, view their exact location via Google’s Maps API, and book, edit, or cancel a booking at any of these listings.

 ![alt text](https://user-images.githubusercontent.com/39382120/54859657-2c7e6b80-4ccd-11e9-9f4b-ed4ae2436961.png "Splash Page")

-This splash page features a search bar that takes in any location and returns a map of listings in that location.
+This splash page features a search bar that takes in a city, street, place, etc., and returns a map of listings in that location.
+The search bar works by converting user input into latitudinal and longitudinal coordinates (via Google's Geocoding API), which is then used as the center for the Google Map I create and display on the results page.
+Once this map is loaded, I use the latitudinal and longitudinal coordinates of the perimeter of the map to fetch any listings in my database that fall within this perimter.

 ![alt text](https://user-images.githubusercontent.com/39382120/47235621-75cd3680-d38e-11e8-83c3-230cdc639ba6.png "Listings Page with Map")